Oklahoma State vs. Kansas NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Oklahoma State has combined with its opponents to score more than 54.5 points just one time this season.
+- Oklahoma State has combined with its opponents to score more than 54.5 points only one time this season.

-- Kansas' games have gone over 54.5 points in five of six chances this season.

-- The combined points per game average of the two teams, 43.3, is 11.2 points fewer than Saturday's over/under.

 - These two squads surrender a combined 62.2 points per game, 7.7 more than this contest's over/under.